PingOne Authorize policies model business requirements into authorization logic using elements created in the Trust Framework.

 Testing policies

 You can test policies from end-to-end with visualization tools that show the complete decision flow.
-For more information, see Testing a policy.
+For more information, see Testing policies.